SaskiaBublitz/modOpt/modOpt/hsl_for_modOpt/README.md

+# Instructions to generate dynamic link libraries in Python from fortran routines

+## Prerequisities
+* Python package f2py needs to be installed
+* Having a fortran compiler installed

+## Generation of .pyd-files (Windows) and .so-files (Linux/iOS) for modOpt

-This directory contains all signature files to generate dynamic libraries executable in python from HSL fortran routines.
-To get them working in Python you need to:
+This directory contains all signature files to generate the dynamic link libraries

-1. Get all associated fortran files from the HSL library TODOlink:
+1. Get the following associated fortran files from the HSL library:

 MC33AD.f
 mc29d.f